- UI Design

 Govinfo.gov

-Recently upgraded from an older product, Govinfo was in need of further enhancements that didn’t make it in the initial launch.
-The former designer had left the contract and with my background in front-end development I got a unique opportunity to develop new feature ideas and build them out in their Drupal and Backbone.js environments.
+This product is one of the U.S. Government’s official repositories for regulatory and agency data.
+Govinfo was in need of further enhancements that didn’t make it in the initial launch.
+The former designer had left the contract and, with my background in front-end development, I got a unique opportunity to identify new feature opportunities and build them.

 Design Process